 The solar system’s tech level, economy, and infrastructure were easily advanced enough to build a vessel like the Daedalus Seven.
 The war also explains why nobody ever came after the ship or tried to find out what happened to it.
 They were too busy surviving and then rebuilding a technical civilization.
 It wasn’t until more than a thousand years later that archeological research revealed that the Daedalus Seven had even existed (by then, the ship had long since sailed past its

 The Daedalus Seven took severe battle damage upon leaving the outer system under solar sail.
 Its in-system pulse engines were effectively destroyed.
 The crew habitat was catastrophically breached and the ship’s bridge was destroyed.
 Compounding this, certain political elements among the passengers rebelled and attempted to take over the ship.
-Surviving crew members removed or spiked any space suits available to passengers, isolated the primary habitats by opening connecting tubes to vacuum, and locked down access to all computer systems.
+Surviving crew members removed or spiked any space suits available to passengers, isolated the primary habitats by opening connecting tubes to vacuum, and locked down access to all computer systems in the habitats.

 Summary of ship damage and wide-ranging issues: